huggingface/accelerate/docs/source/usage_guides/deepspeed_multiple_model.md

 Running multiple models with Accelerate and DeepSpeed is useful for:

 * Knowledge distillation
-* RLHF techniques (see the [TRL](https://github.com/huggingface/trl) library for more examples)
+* Post-training techniques like RLHF (see the [TRL](https://github.com/huggingface/trl) library for more examples)
 * Training multiple models at once

 Currently, Accelerate has a **very experimental API** to help you use multiple models.

 This tutorial will focus on two common use cases:

-1. An RLHF use case, using ZeRO2 to train a model and ZeRO3 for inference to assist in training the ZeRO2 model.
-ZeRO2 is faster to train with if the model fits on a single GPU.
+1. Knowledge distillation, where a smaller student model is trained to mimic a larger, better-performing teacher.
+If the student model fits on a single GPU, we can use ZeRO-2 for training and ZeRO-3 to shard the teacher for inference.
+This is significantly faster than using ZeRO-3 for both models.
 2. Training multiple *disjoint* models at once.

-## RLHF
+## Knowledge distillation

-RLHF is a good example of using multiple models, but only training one of them.
+Knowledge distillation is a good example of using multiple models, but only training one of them.

-Normally, you would use a single [`utils.DeepSpeedPlugin`] at a time.
+Normally, you would use a single [`utils.DeepSpeedPlugin`] for both models.
 However, in this case, there are two separate configurations.
 Accelerate allows you to create and use multiple plugins **if and only if** they are in a `dict` so that you can reference and enable the proper plugin when needed.

 ```python
 from accelerate.utils import DeepSpeedPlugin